DeviationTX/deviation-manual/source/ch_install.rst

 file is overwritten, the stick calibration must be repeated and any settings reset.

-Updating the file system with 'Deviation Uploader'
+Upgrading the file system with 'Deviation Uploader'
 --------------------------------------------------
 .. if:: devo10
 .. cssclass:: bold-italic